PanPraescribens/primitive-survival/README.md

 Roadmap

  - Make deadfall and snare trap more effective?, and/or prevent larger mobs from being attracted to them/tripping them.
 Investigate blunt attack in 3rd person for snare.
- - Is grid recipe for the monkey bridge not pulling from the correct slots?

  - Pan dirt for worms, higher soil fertility, better results (next version)